Low-wage workers bear financial brunt of denied abortions

 Earlier this year, the Texas hairstylist moved in with her parents in Corpus Christi because life had become too expensive in Austin, where her monthly rent rose from $1,400 to $1,600 and putting her daughter in child care would have cost $600 a week.
 Her husband, who earns $50,000 a year with overtime, will join her once their lease term ends.
 With their parents able to watch her child, she was able to go back to work two days a week.

-“We’ve been playing catch up for the longest time,” she said.
+“We’ve been playing catch-up for the longest time,” she said.

 Catherine R. Pakaluk, an anti-abortion assistant professor of social research and economic thought at the Catholic University of America, acknowledges the unique difficulties for low-income women but does not believe abortion is the right answer.

-Note: This story has been corrected to show the legal scholar is Erika Bachiochi, not Bachico.